+The primary velocity profiles and primary shear stress increases due to increase of Grashof number where as the reverse effect is found for the secondary velocity profiles.
+Also the temperature boundary layer thickness is decreases due to increase of Grashof number.

-The primary velocity profiles and primary shear stress are decreases due to increase of rotational parameter where as the reverse effect is found for the secondary velocity profiles
+The primary velocity profiles and primary shear stress increases due to increase of modified Grashof number where as the reverse effect is found for the secondary velocity profiles.
+Also the concentration boundary layer thickness decreases due to increase of modified Grashof number.

-- and secondary shear stress.
-Also the temperature and concentration boundary layer thickness are increases due to increase of rotational parameter. - The primary velocity profiles and primary shear stress are decreases due to increase of permeability of the porous medium where as the reverse effect is found for the secondary velocity profiles and secondary shear stress.
-Also the temperature and concentration - 540 boundary layer thickness are increases due to increase of permeability of the porous 541 medium. - The primary velocity profiles and primary shear stress are decreases due to increase of inclination angle where as the reverse effect is found for the secondary velocity profiles. - 544 The primary velocity profiles and primary shear stress are increases due to increase of - Grashof number where as the reverse effect is found for the secondary velocity profiles.
-Also - the temperature boundary layer thickness is decreases due to increase of Grashof number. - The primary velocity profiles and primary shear stress are increases due to increase of modified Grashof number where as the reverse effect is found for the secondary velocity - 549 profiles.
-Also the concentration boundary layer thickness is decreases due to increase of modified Grashof number. - 551 The primary velocity profiles are increases due to increase of Prandtl number.
-The thermal - boundary layer thickness as well as the heat transfer rate at the plate is decreases as the - 553 Prandtl number increases. - The heat transfer rate at the plate as well as the primary velocity is increases due to increase of Eckert number. - The temperature boundary layer thickness as well as the heat transfer rate at the plate is increases due to increase of thermal conductivity parameter. - The heat transfer rate at the plate is increases due to increase of heat source parameter. - The heat transfer rate at the plate is increases due to increase of radiation parameter. - The concentration boundary layer thickness as well as the mass transfer rate at the plate is decreases due to increase of Schmidt number. - The concentration boundary layer thickness as well as the mass transfer rate at the plate is decreases due to no reaction and destructive reaction. - The mass transfer rate at the plate is increases due to increase of order of chemical reaction.
+The primary velocity profiles increases due to increase of Prandtl number.
+The thermal boundary layer thickness as well as the heat transfer rate at the plate decreases as the Prandtl number increases.

+The heat transfer rate at the plate as well as the primary velocity is increases due to increase of Eckert number and thermal conductivity parameter.

+The heat transfer rate at the plate increases due to increase of heat source parameter and radiation parameter.

+The concentration boundary layer thickness as well as the mass transfer rate at the plate decreases due to increase of Schmidt number, no reaction and destructive reaction.

+The mass transfer rate at the plate increases due to increase of order of chemical reaction.